 79. With a sound mind, we are conscious of the relativity of our thoughts and actions.

 80. To be perceived intellectual does not impose logic.
-It merely regards logic, as its absolute derivation.
+It merely regards logic, as a plausible derivation to intellect.

 81. The miracle of the mind is not constrained, by the simplicity of the operation of logos postulated.